DimitryZH/py-aws-infra-auto/README.md

 ## Project Overview

-This project uses AWS Cloud Development Kit (CDK) to automate the deployment and management of AWS infrastructure, enabling Infrastructure as Code (IaC) practices.
+This project leverages the AWS Cloud Development Kit (CDK) to automate the deployment and management of AWS infrastructure, following Infrastructure as Code (IaC) principles.
+The project name highlights the use of Python to generate AWS CloudFormation templates, offering a Python-based IaC solution for resource provisioning.
 The infrastructure is designed to be scalable, secure, and highly available.

 ## Features

-The project sets up a comprehensive AWS environment for hosting a Python web application, including:
+"Python AWS Infrastructure Automation" project sets up a comprehensive AWS environment for hosting a Python web application.
+Upon user request, the application returns data from the database about the population of countries by year.
+The infrastructure includes:

 - Custom VPC with public, private, and isolated subnets
 - Amazon RDS Aurora MySQL cluster